Ogema, Saskatchewan: Demographics

 Numerous Filipinos live in the town, many of whom initially arrived to work at the Big Sky hog barn that opened in 2000.

 Government

 Ogema has a mayor as the highest ranking government official.
 They also elects aldermen or councillors to form the municipal council.
-The current mayor is Carol Prentice, who replaced mayor Wayne Myren.

-Provincially Ogema is within the Weyburn-Big Muddy constituency served by their MLA who is currently Hon.
-Dustin Duncan, Minister of Environment.
+Provincially, Ogema is within the Weyburn-Big Muddy constituency and served by their MLA.
 Ogema is represented in the House of Commons of Canada by MP of the Souris—Moose Mountain riding.
-Currently this is Robert Kitchen.

 Education

 Ogema received its first school in 1911.
 A larger school was built in 1919 in the centre of town with several additions being built over the next 20 years.
-Ogema is currently served by Ogema School, a K-12 school built in 1961 which is located in the South East Cornerstones School Division No. 209.
+Ogema is currently served by Ogema School, a K-12 school built in 1961 which is in the South East Cornerstone Public School Division.
 The school has an enrolment of approximately 100 students.

-Points of interest

-Ogema is currently rebranding itself into a heritage hotspot.
-Ogema is quickly becoming a destination for tourists looking to experience the early 1900s and what early pioneers accomplished.
-Some other buildings include Moffet and Robertson General Merchants, Andrew Fraser's Department Store, The Ogema Theatre and The Ogema Meat Market.